Ready to see Qobra in action? Discover and try our platform now for free

 In addition to dynamic management and stimulating missions, salespeople are motivated by their salary, and in particular the variable part they can receive.
 This is why the sales remuneration policy, as well as the tools for managing and calculating it, are key elements to take care of.

-Among the existing tools, Excel is still the most widely used by companies, especially as it is implemented as standard in almost all organisations.
+Among the existing tools, Excel is still the most widely used by companies, especially as it is implemented as standard in almost all organizations.

 However, Excel was not created with this in mind, and there are many reasons why it is a poor tool for managing and calculating commissions: a source of errors in calculations, time-consuming, lack of support, lack of advice and good practices, limited, non-collaborative solution, no connectivity to peripheral software (CRM, ERP, HRIS, etc.), lack of transparency, visibility, etc. So many good reasons that turn this tool of attractiveness, motivation, performance and loyalty into a subject of friction, turnover and demotivation!